-- Borrowers understand and acknowledge that the Internet contains images and content that may be offensive or harmful to me or to others.
-I release the Round Rock Public Library and the City of Round Rock from all liabilities associated with the viewing of, use of or exposure to any information, picture, graphical representation or illustration I may encounter while using this device.
+- Borrowers understand and acknowledge that the Internet contains images and content that may be offensive or harmful and release the Round Rock Public Library and the City of Round Rock from all liabilities associated with the viewing of, use of or exposure to any information, picture, graphical representation or illustration encountered while using this device.

-- Borrowers understand that I create, store and use the personal data (including all files, folders and media) on this device at my own risk and that the Round Rock Public Library and the City of Round Rock are not responsible for the loss of any personal data (including all files, folders and media)
+- Borrowers understand that creating, storing and using their personal data (including all files, folders and media) on this device is at their own risk and that the Round Rock Public Library and the City of Round Rock are not responsible for the loss of any personal data (including all files, folders and media).

 - Two (2) week checkout.
 No renewal.

-- Wireless Hotspot must be returned to the 2nd floor Reference Desk complete with case, power supply cord, and battery adapter.
+- Wireless Hotspot must be returned to the 3rd floor Service Desk complete with case, power supply cord, and battery adapter.